The tools provided in the Interactive canvas make it a versatile and creative space for exploring Lesson content.

 To reverse an 'undo' action, click the right-pointing arrow.

 Students also have a Reset button available, which takes the canvas back to the original state.
+If they click this by mistake, then they can click the Undo button to restore their work.

 The black arrow is a standard cursor tool.
 Use this to select, resize, rotate, and move elements around the canvas.